axibase/atsd/sql/README.md

 WITH ROW_NUMBER(entity ORDER BY value DESC) <= 5
 ```

-* Accumulating Window.
+* **Unbound** Window.
 Includes all rows.
 Applies analytical functions to all rows from first to current.

 ```sql
 WITH ROW_NUMBER(entity ORDER BY time) > 0
 ```

-* Sliding Window.
+* **Sliding** Window.
 Includes all rows.
 Applies analytical functions to the `10` preceding rows.

 ```sql
 WITH ROW_NUMBER(entity ORDER BY time) BETWEEN 10 PRECEDING AND CURRENT ROW